The Quranic command to follow the "millat" of Abraham

 The Quran also states a very important matter in the following verse:

-"O you who believe, do not ask about matters which, if revealed to you prematurely, would hurt you.
-If you ask about them in light of the Quran, they will become obvious to you.
-God has deliberately overlooked them.
-God is Forgiver, Clement" 5:101
+"O you who believe, do not ask about matters which, if revealed to you, would hurt you, but if you ask about them when the Quran is being brought down, they will become clear to you.
+God has pardoned those matters.
+God is Forgiver, Forbearing."
+5:101

 This Quranic verse assures us yet again that what is not authorised in the Quran has been overlooked by God and thus is not required of us.